 The Workshop Series DynaGeV (Dynamique des Génomes Végétaux) covers all aspects of plant genome dynamics, from the molecular and/or evolutionary mechanisms responsible for gene and genome changes to their consequences in terms of phenotypic diversification, speciation or domestication.
 Our network meets once a year in France for a free conference where PhD students, Post-Doc fellows and scientists from abroad are mostly welcome.

-Four Workshop on Plant Genome Dynamics and Evolution
+Fifth Workshop on Plant Genome Dynamics and Evolution

 The Workshop Series on Plant Genome Dynamics brings together scientists working on Plant Genome organization, functioning and evolution.
 Our aim is three-fold: (1) sharing new insights and identifying promising directions for future research, (2) promoting effective collaborations and multidisciplinary research partnerships, (3) providing a non-competitive platform for young scientists (MSc and PhD students, Post-Doctoral fellows…) to present their work.
 Oral and poster presentations as well as round table organization on specific topics are encouraged.